Last Updated on

 If you find any spots that are especially tight, you may want to use a smaller ball on them after.

-4. 3-Way Neck Stretch – After you’ve loosened up the tight areas, you need to stretch to help return everything to the proper alignment.
+4. 3-Way Neck Stretch – After you’ve loosened up the tight areas, you need to stretch to help return muscles to their optimal length-tension relationships.
 This 3-Way Neck Stretch is a great way to loosen up your upper traps and neck after you’ve rolled out.

 To do the 3-Way Neck Stretch, reach one hand behind your back and then grab that wrist with the other hand.

 Pull the arm across your back and then lean your head to the side you are pulling toward.
 One arm should sort of be making a “chicken wing” and you should be leaning your head toward that side.